Fridges and freezers

 You can cut down on running costs by choosing the right fridge or freezer for your needs.
 There are a number of factors to take into account.

-Consider the number of people in your household - how often do you shop and entertain?
-Don't buy a bigger fridge/freezer than you need, but also remember that if you overfill your fridge/freezer is has to work harder to stay cooler.
+Don't buy a bigger fridge/freezer than you need, but also remember that, if you overfill your fridge/freezer, it will struggle to cool food evenly.
 It’s more efficient to run one large fridge/freezer than two small ones.

 Fridge/freezers with the top and bottom configuration are often more energy efficient than a side-by-side arrangement.

-Most upright freezers have auto defrost features, which are convenient but use more electricity.
-Chest freezers are slightly more efficient than upright models, but you have the inconvenience of needing to defrost them, as well it being harder to organise your food.
+Most upright freezers have auto defrost features, which are convenient, but use more electricity.
+Chest freezers are slightly more efficient than upright models, but require defrosting, and make organising food harder.

 Water and ice dispensers